tiandiao123/Web-application-with-Django/Readme.md

 * creat a personal blog project using MVC model
 * set up query lists and database tables for this project
 * create paginations and template for displaying posts of users
+* create a email sending form and a comment system of the blog

 ### How to run my webappliation: